Kalākaua's 1874–75 state visit to the United States

 Although ill with a viral infection throughout much of his trip, the king accommodated the relentless attention of being in the spotlight across America.
 He accorded journalist requests for interviews, and interacted with the general public, shaking hands and signing autographs, while crowds of curiosity seekers grew with each stop.
-Anticipation had grown so strong by the time he reached Washington, DC, that spectators gathered on rooftops to watch him pass by.
+Anticipation had grown so strong by the time he reached Washington, D.C., that spectators gathered on rooftops to watch him pass by.
 Goodwill generated by Kalākaua is credited for doing much to help move legislation for the Reciprocity Treaty of 1875 through the necessary channels.
 The resulting close economic ties between the Hawaiian islands and the United States became a major factor leading to the overthrow of the Hawaiian Kingdom in 1893.

 Background

 Kalākaua was a career politician who rose through the ranks of chiefs, and was named by Kamehameha III in 1844 as eligible to be king.
 Kamehameha V, the last of the Kamehameha dynasty, died on December 12, 1872, without naming a successor to the throne.
 Under the 1864 Constitution of the Hawaiian Kingdom, if the king did not appoint a successor, a new king would be elected by the legislature to start a new royal line of succession.
 Lunalilo became the first elected monarch of Hawaii, with Kalākaua holding the rank of Colonel on the royal military staff.
 Upon Lunalilo's death on February 3, 1874, a legislative election was held, with Kalākaua being sworn in as monarch on February 13.
 Two weeks after taking office, he reorganized the Hawaiian military and restored the Household Guards recently abolished by Lunalilo.
 Like his predecessors, he belonged to fraternal organizations, as a member of the freemasonry Lodge Le Progres de l'Oceanie, and as the founding member of the Ancient Order of Foresters in Hawaii.